5jt/dyalog-cookbook/manuscript/09_testing.md

 Works fine.
 Excellent.

-Now let's make sure that the work horse is doing okay; for this we add another test case:
+Now let's make sure that the workhorse is doing okay; for this we add another test case:

 ~~~
 :Namespace Tests